||University of Connecticut Age Act Committee: Policy and Procedures

 i.
 Members of the Age Act Committee, including its chairs, shall be designated by the Office of the Provost and serve three (3) year terms.
 Members may be reappointed upon the end of their term.

 iii.
-Information on the Age Act Committee shall be made available on the Office of Institutional Equity’s website.
+This Policy and Procedures and the Age Act Committee Submission Form shall be available on the Office of Institutional Equity’s website.

 B. Deliberative Process for Assessing Role of Age in University Activity, Program or Service:

 i.
-Quorum Required: All Committee members share responsibility for the Committee’s decisions and are expected to fully participate in its decision-making processes unless away from the office, on vacation, or on leave.
-In order to be valid, a majority of Committee members must take part in the deliberative process.
+Quorum Required: All Committee members share responsibility for the Committee’s decisions and are expected to fully participate in its decision-making processes.
+In order for the decision of the Committee to be valid, a majority of Committee members must take part in the deliberative process.
 The Committee shall attempt to reach its decision by consensus.
 In the event the participating Committee members cannot reach consensus, the outcome will be decided by a simple majority.
 Committee members should recuse themselves from a particular inquiry in the event they feel they may be unreasonably biased for any reason.
-The Provost may designate an alternate member in the event that a member elects to be recused from a case
+The Provost may designate an alternate member in the event that a member elects to be recused from a case.

 iii.
 Submission of Inquiry:

 1. Any University Official may raise a concern about a student’s access to or participation in any University program, service, or activity based on that student’s age.
-In order to do so, the University Official may submit the attached Age Act Committee Submission Form to the general email address of the Office of Institutional Equity.
+In order to do so, the University Official may submit an Age Act Committee Submission Form, available on the Office of Institutional Equity’s website, to the Office of Institutional Equity.

 a.
 A list of all other individuals (including University Officials) involved and the scope of their involvement;